Timor-Leste

 • Committed

-Between 2015 and 2021, the role and significance of ODF in Timor-Leste’s general output declined by over half, falling from 14.4% of GDP in 2015 to 7.3% in 2021.
-Most of the decline occurred between 2018 and 2021 and was caused by substantial GDP growth in 2021 alongside stable incoming ODF flows, rather than a decline in ODF support.
+Between 2015 and 2022, the role and significance of ODF in Timor-Leste’s general output declined by more than half, falling from 14.4% of GDP in 2015 to 7.7% in 2022.
+Most of the decline occurred between 2018 and 2022 and was caused by substantial GDP growth in 2021, not a decline in ODF support.

-Timor-Leste is somewhat of an outlier in Southeast Asia in that it did not receive ODF for major energy or railway projects.
-The lack of such large-scale projects common throughout the rest of the region means that Timor-Leste’s commitment-spending gap was narrower than its regional peers.
-Nonetheless, the expansion of the Presidente Nicolau Lobato International Airport, committed in 2021 by the ADB (XM-DAC-46004-52320-002-LN4104 and XM-DAC-46004-52320-002-LN4105), saw a large increase in the gap between project commitments and disbursements in 2021.
+Timor-Leste is an outlier in Southeast Asia in that it has not received ODF for major energy or railway projects.
+This means Timor-Leste’s commitment-spending gap is narrower than that of regional peers.
+Nonetheless, the expansion of the Presidente Nicolau Lobato International Airport, to which the Asian Development Bank (ADB) committed in 2021, generated a large increase in the gap between project commitments and disbursements in 2021.

 Main development partners

-Official development finance to Timor‑Leste by partner Spent, share of total ODF, constant 2021 US$
+Official development finance to Timor‑Leste, by partner Spent, share of total ODF

 • Australia